MarkD833/Digitalker-Digital-Voice-Selection-Software/Verify.md

 * Each line ends with a CR (ASCII code 13) and an LF (ASCII code 10).

 * There is a blank line between each entry in the file consisting of just a CR and an LF.
-I don’t know if this is purely cosmetic or a requirement at the moment.
+My testing shows that the blank line isn't necessary, but it does make reading the file abit easier.

 * A new ROM word (or phrase) starts with a number and a colon.
 The number is the same number that you pass to the Digitalker chip when selecting what to speak.